julienlargetpiet/edm1/README.md

 ## Description

-Calculates margins and critical path of tasks baed on PERT algorythm.
+Calculates margins and critical path of tasks based on PERT algorythm.
 The first tasks must be at the top of the input dataframe, see examples.

 ## Usage